lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 If you want to have a look at the final version of the code we will be discussing here, you can check out the [project repository on GitHub](https://github.com/lmammino/cdk-ubuntu-ec2).

-In order to be able to provision and EC2 instance with CDK using TypeScript we need first to install the package `@aws-cdk/aws-ec2`:
+To provision an EC2 instance with CDK using TypeScript we need to install the package `@aws-cdk/aws-ec2`:

 ```bash
 npm i --save @aws-cdk/aws-ec2